That security camera and smart doorbell you’re using may have some major security flaws | KRDO

 Cheaply made devices target buyers who seek less costly solutions compared to known-brand names.
 Inexpensive options can also disappear; sometimes pulled from the market a few weeks or months later because companies “found a better way to make a buck,” Harrington said.

 “And what happens to your data and where it’s stored?
-[The company] walks away with them,” he addd.
+[The company] walks away with them,” he added.

 Why this happens